You might be surprised at just how family-friendly Napa Valley really is…

 Connolly Ranch is a 12-acre, nonprofit, working ranch where young children learn about the environment, farm animals and organic gardening.
 Families can visit as part of a monthly “Second Saturday” program.

-The valley’s vibrant arts scene includes galleries, museums, studios and outdoor exhibitions that are visually appealing even to babies in strollers.
-The 217-acre DiRosa art gallery (Napa) includes more than 2000 pieces of contemporary art by over 800 Bay area artists.
-Older kids love the rural setting with roaming peacocks, and the unusual sculptural displays indoors and outdoors, such as the hanging car.
+The valley’s vibrant arts scene includes galleries, museums, studios, and outdoor exhibitions that are visually appealing even to babies in strollers.
+The 217-acre DiRosa art gallery (Napa) includes more than 2000 contemporary art pieces by over 800 Bay area artists.
+Older kids love the rural setting with roaming peacocks and the unusual sculptural displays indoors and outdoors, such as the hanging car.

 Explore the outdoors

-With more than 53,000 acres of land protected by the Land Trust of Napa Valley, Route 29 offers sweeping vistas of rolling hills, mountains and fields.
-There are places to walk, run, hike, bike and to explore the surrounding Mayacamas and Vaca mountain ranges—to the west and east, respectively.
+With more than 53,000 acres of land protected by the Land Trust of Napa Valley, Route 29 offers sweeping vistas of rolling hills, mountains, and fields.
+There are places to walk, run, hike, bike, and explore the surrounding Mayacamas and Vaca mountain ranges—to the west and east, respectively.